nrgameace/TuftsPacman/README.md

 ## How to Run
-#### Please install each library by navigating to the liks below.
+#### Please install each library by navigating to the links below.
 Make sure to clone the repository using the command:
 ```
 git clone https://github.com/nrgameace/TuftsPacman.git
 ```